MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 > [!div class="checklist"]
 >
-> * Prepare and load data into a lakehouse
+> * Prepare and load data into a workspace
-> * Build a dimensional model in a lakehouse
+> * Create a deployment pipeline
-> * Automatically create a report with quick create
+> * Edit your workspace in git and update them straight to the deployment pipeline

 ## Prerequisites

 Before you start, make sure of the following:

-* If you haven't enabled Fabric yet, ask your admin to [enable Fabric for your organization](../admin/fabric-switch.md).
+* If you don't have Fabric enabled yet, ask your admin to [enable Fabric for your organization](../admin/fabric-switch.md).
 * If you aren't signed up yet, [sign up for a free trial](../get-started/fabric-trial.md).
-* Admin rights to an Azure git repo.
-(If you're not an admin, you can ask an admin to connect the workspace for you.)
+* Access to an Azure git repo.
+If you don't have one, see [Set up a git repository](/devops/develop/git/set-up-a-git-repository) for information on creating one.
 * Download the [MyFoodsIncome.pbix](https://github.com/microsoft/fabric-samples/blob/main/docs-samples/developer/MyFoodsIncome.pbix) file that contains sample data for this tutorial.
-You can also use your own data, if you prefer.
+Alternatively, you can use your own dataset and report, if you prefer.

 ## Step 1: Create a workspace